-Within 2-3 weeks after the submittal deadline, applications will be reviewed and scored by a committee and award recommendations will be presented to City Council at the Council meeting of December 6, 2016.
+Within 2-4 weeks after the submittal deadline, applications will be reviewed and scored by a committee and award recommendations will be presented to City Council at a Council meeting in December.
 All applicants will be notified of the results by mail after the Council meeting.

 How long do I have to complete my proposed project?